jamieduk/cai-ollama-python-ai/README.md

 explain the risks for each open port report all vulnerabilities and fixes

-Examples that trigger new module generation

-Use these to test the module-builder system:

-perform a full attack-surface map of 192.168.56.201 including dns, tls, headers, js analysis and subdomain finder

-audit my dvwa site at 192.168.56.103 including plugin checks and cve lookup

-run a full recon pack on 192.168.56.205 including dns, whois, tls, crawler and tech fingerprinting

-These force CAI to create modules such as:

-DNS lookup

-WHOIS

-TLS scanner

-JS library auditor

-CVE lookup

-Header analyser

-Subdomain finder

-Directory discovery

-Tech-stack fingerprinting

 Notes

-Works with local Ollama and cloud LLM providers that expose an Ollama-compatible /generate endpoint.
+Works with local Ollama and cloud providers (including 671B-scale models) as long as they expose an Ollama-compatible /generate endpoint.

-Supports models up to 671B via cloud endpoints.

-CAI will only analyse systems you explicitly instruct it to.

-Only scan systems you own or have written permission to test.
+Ensure you only scan systems you own or have explicit permission to test.